 Where death occurred before 1 January 1986 no payments will be made under parts (i), (ii) and (iii) of this rule after 91 days after the civil servant's death if an annual allowance under rule 11.12 of Appendix 16 or rule 1.12 of the Civil Service Injury Benefits Scheme, as the case may be is in payment.
-No payment will be made under part (iv) of this rule if an annual allowance under rule 11.12 of Appendix 16 or rule 1.12 of the Civil Service Injury Benefits Scheme, as the case may be is in payment.
+No payment will be made under part (iv) of this rule if an annual allowance under rule 11.12 of Appendix 16 or rule 1.12 of the Civil Service Injury Benefits Scheme, as the case may be as the case may be is in payment.
+Where a civil Service Injury Benefits Scheme, as the case may be is in payment.
 Where a civil servant's benefits are calculated under rule 3.1b, pensionable earnings for the purposes of paragraphs (i) to (iii) means the pensionable earnings relating to his service at death.
 This rule shall not apply where the civil servant was an active member of the 2002 Section immediately before his death.